Modelling multivariate extreme value distributions via Markov trees: Preliminaries

 Assume $\bm{Y}=(Y_{v},v\in V)$ is a non-negative Markov tree on $\tree=(V,E)$ satisfying Condition~\ref{condition}.
 If for every $u\in V$ we have

 then by Theorem~2 and Corollary~5 in \citet{S20}, we have

 in all continuity points $\bm{x} \in [0, \infty)^d$ of the distribution function of $\bm{W}_u$.
-The weak limit $\bm{W}_{u}$ is equal in distribution to $W\bm{\Theta}_{u}$, where $W$ is a unit-Pareto random variable that is independent of the random vector $\bm{\Theta}_{u} = (\Theta_{u,v},v\in V)$ called \emph{tail tree} and given by $\Theta_{u,u}=1$ together with
+The weak limit $\bm{W}_{u}$ is equal in distribution to $W\bm{\Theta}_{u}$, where $W$ is a unit-Pareto random variable that is independent of the random vector $\bm{\Theta}_{u} = (\Theta_{u,v},v\in V)$ called tail tree and given by $\Theta_{u,u}=1$ together with

 in terms of independent random variables $M_e$, for $e\in E$, with marginal distributions $\mu_e$ in \eqref{eq:mu_e}.
 In fact, the random vector $\bm{\Theta}_u$ is the weak limit of the conditional distribution of $t^{-1} \bm{Y}$ given that $Y_u = t$ as $t \to \infty$.
-The random vector $\bm{Y}$ is called a \emph{regularly varying Markov tree}.
+The random vector $\bm{Y}$ is called a regularly varying Markov tree.
 The distributions $\mu_{e}$ of the random variables $M_{e}$ can be arbitrary except for the fact that always $\E[M_{e}] \le 1$, see the proof of Proposition~\ref{pro:TDC_ieq}.

-By Theorem~2 in \citet{S20}, the convergence in \eqref{eq:W_i} implies that $\bm{Y}$ is in the domain of attraction of a simple multivariate extreme value distribution, i.e., for independent random samples $\bm{Y}^{i}=(Y_{i,v},v\in V)$, $i=1,\ldots,n$, generated from $\bm{Y}$, the convergence \eqref{eq:G_M} holds with $a_{n,v}=n$ and $b_{n,v}=0$ for $v\in V$.
-To stress the importance of such extreme value distributions, which emerge as the weak limits of normalized component-wise maxima of independent copies of Markov trees, we state the following definition.
+By Theorem~2 in \citet{S20}, the convergence in \eqref{eq:W_i} implies that $\bm{Y}$ is in the domain of attraction of a simple multivariate max-stable distribution, i.e., for independent random samples $\bm{Y}^{i}=(Y_{i,v},v\in V)$, $i=1,\ldots,n$, generated from $\bm{Y}$, the convergence \eqref{eq:G_M} holds with $a_{n,v}=n$ and $b_{n,v}=0$ for $v\in V$.
+To stress the importance of such max-stable distributions, which emerge as the weak limits of normalized component-wise maxima of independent copies of Markov trees, we state the following definition.

-\begin{definition} A $d$-variate extreme value distribution $H$ is said to \emph{have a dependence structure linked to the tree} $\tree=(V,E)$ if, up to increasing marginal transformations, it contains in its domain of attraction a non-negative regularly varying Markov tree $\bm{Y}=(Y_{v},v\in V)$ on $\tree$ satisfying Condition~\ref{condition} and Eq.~\eqref{eq:RVMar}.
-We call $H$ a \emph{tree-structured extreme value distribution}. \end{definition}
+\begin{definition} A $d$-variate max-stable distribution $H$ is said to \emph{have a dependence structure linked to the tree} $\tree=(V,E)$ if, up to increasing marginal transformations, it contains in its domain of attraction a non-negative regularly varying Markov tree $\bm{Y}=(Y_{v},v\in V)$ on $\tree$ satisfying Condition~\ref{condition} and equation~\eqref{eq:RVMar}.
+We call $H$ a \emph{tree-structured max-stable distribution}. \end{definition}

+\begin{remark} As kindly pointed out by the Associated Editor, there are two possible tree-based models for multivariate extremes.
+One is the max-stable attractor of the Markov random fields on a tree along the lines of~\citet{S20}, i.e., the tree-structured max-stable distribution in Definition~\ref{def:maxstabletree}.
+The other one is the multivariate Pareto distribution factorizing with respect to a tree via a redefined concept of conditional independence studied in \citet{E20}, with the extension to cases without densities provided in \citet{EV20}.
+In fact, these two models are related in the sense that the latter are the multivariate Pareto distributions associated to the tree-based max-stable distributions with respect to the same tree; see Appendix~\ref{sec:TSMS2ETM}. \end{remark}